 - You must place pigs in groups as soon as possible after weaning.
 You must keep them in stable groups with as little mixing as possible. - If you have to mix pigs that are unfamiliar with one another, you should do this at as young an age as possible, preferably before or up to one week after weaning.
-When you mix pigs, you must give them enough opportunities to escape and hide from other pigs they are not familiar with. - Tranquillising medication, used on pigs in order to help with mixing, must not be used unless there are exceptional conditions and only after you have consulted a veterinary practitioner.
+When you mix pigs, you must give them enough opportunities to escape and hide from other pigs they are not familiar with. - If signs of severe fighting appear, the causes must be immediately investigated and appropriate measures taken. - Tranquilising medication, used on pigs in order to help with mixing, must not be used unless there are exceptional conditions and only after you have consulted a veterinary practitioner.

-In addition to the checks on standards listed in SMR 18 (Protection of Animals Kept for Farming Purposes) farm inspection visits will include checks to ensure that you have complied with the verifiable standards in respect of freedom of movement (page 58), accommodation, environment and equipment (page 59), feed, water and other substances (page 61), mutilations and interventions (page 61) as well as the specific requirements relating to boars (page 62), dry sows and gilts (page 62), piglets (page 63) and weaners and rearing pigs (page 63).
+In addition to the checks on standards listed in SMR 13 (Protection of Animals Kept for Farming Purposes) farm inspection visits will include checks to ensure that you have complied with the verifiable standards in respect of freedom of movement, accommodation, environment and equipment, feed, water and other substances, mutilations and interventions as well as the specific requirements relating to boars, dry sows and gilts, piglets and weaners and rearing pigs.

-For further information on the minimum standards for the protection of pigs please contact DARD Veterinary Service on telephone number - 0300 200 7840 or visit the DARD website - www.dardni.gov.uk/cross-compliance.
+Further information on the minimum standards for the protection of pigs can be obtained from DARD Veterinary Service on 0300 200 7840 or on the DARD website: www.dardni.gov.uk/cross-compliance.

-SMR 18.
+SMR 13.
 Protection of Animals Kept for Farming Purposes

 The aim of these requirements is to protect the welfare of farmed animals by setting minimum standards for their care and husbandry.
-They apply to you if you keep any species for farming purposes.

-SMR 18 applies to all farmed animals.
-SMRs 16 and 17 list extra requirements if you keep calves and pigs.
+SMR 13 applies to all farmed animals.
+SMRs 11 and 12 list extra requirements if you keep calves and pigs.
 For the purposes of Cross-Compliance, the relevant national legislation will be applied.
-Further information on your legal obligations and advice on animal husbandry can be found in the DARD Codes of Recommendations for the Welfare of Livestock (details of which can be found in Annex 2).
+Further information on your legal obligations and advice on animal husbandry can be found in the DARD Codes of Practice for the Welfare of Farmed Animals (details of which can be found in Annex 3).
 Owners and keepers are required by law to -

-- 1. be acquainted with the provisions of the statutory welfare code(s) relating to the animals to which he attends; - 2. have access to the relevant welfare code(s) - 3. have received instruction and guidance on those codes.
+- 1. be acquainted with the provisions of the statutory welfare code(s) relating to the animals to which he/she attends. - 2. have access to the relevant welfare code(s). - 3. have received instruction and guidance on those codes.

 Owners and keepers are required to comply fully with the relevant domestic legislation for the welfare of animals kept for farming purposes.
-Owners and keepers must take all reasonable steps to ensure the welfare of animals they own or keep and must ensure that animals kept for farming purposes are not caused any unnecessary pain, suffering, injury or distress.
+Owners and keepers must take all reasonable steps to ensure the welfare of animals they own or keep and must ensure that animals kept for farming purposes are not caused any unnecessary pain, suffering, injury or disease.